-Currently he is a strategic board member of Optivo, a London based housing association and chairs their Finance & Treasury Committee.
+He was a non-executive board member of Viridian Housing Association, which subsequently merged to form Optivo, and chaired their Finance & Treasury Committee until October 2018.
 He also volunteers at other north London charities and community groups including a community radio station.

 Dr Olwen Williams OBE

 Dr Olwen Williams OBE is a consultant physician specialising in Sexual Health and HIV at Betsi Cadwaladr University Health Board in North Wales.

 Driven by a deep commitment to equality, she has striven to ensure the marginalised and vulnerable, especially women, have access to high quality health care, through challenging perceptions and prejudices, influencing health policy and innovation.

 She is President of British Association for Sexual Health and HIV (BASHH) 2018-2020, Vice President Medical Women’s Federation, Divisional Vice President of the NSPCC in Wales and a member of Bangor University Council.

 The full Board of Trustees meets four times a year.
 Trustees and independent members of our